o-fl0w/stash-vr/README.md

 **Exception:** To remove a rating, rate the video 0.5 (half a star).

-## 3D
+## VR
-Both DeoVR and HereSphere has algorithms to automatically detect and handle 3D videos.
+Both DeoVR and HereSphere has algorithms to automatically detect and handle VR videos.
 It's not foolproof and to manually configure the players with custom layout/mesh-settings you can tag your scenes in stash as follows:

 * Mesh: